Bruce Springsteen: On Jersey, Masculinity And Wishing To Be His Stage Persona

 SPRINGSTEEN: (Laughter) Thanks a lot.

-SPRINGSTEEN: (Singing) In the day, we sweat it out on the streets of a runaway American dream.
-At night, we ride through the mansions of glory in suicide machines.
-Sprung from cages out on highway nine, chrome wheeled, fuel injected, and stepping out over the line.
-Oh, baby, this town rips the bones from your back.
-It's a death trap.
-It's a suicide rap.
-We have to get out while we're young 'cause tramps like us, baby, we were born to run.
+SPRINGSTEEN: (Singing) Born in a dead man's town, the first kick I took was when I hit the ground.
+End up like a dog that's been beat too much, till you spend half your life just covering up now.
+Born in the USA, I was born in the USA.
+I was born in the USA, born in the USA now.
+Got in a little hometown jam, so they put a rifle in my hand, sent me off to a foreign land to go and kill the yellow man.
+Born in the USA, I was born in the USA.
+Born in the USA, I was born in the USA.
+Come back home to the refinery.
+Hiring man said, son, if it was up to me.
+Went down to see my VA man.
+He said, son, don't you understand now?
+Oh, yeah.
+Oh.

-GROSS: Bruce Springsteen's solo show, "Springsteen On Broadway," premieres next month.
+GROSS: My interview with Bruce Springsteen was recorded in his home studio in 2016 after the publication of his memoir, which he adapted into his Broadway show.
+The show closes tomorrow, but it was recorded for Netflix and will start streaming Sunday.
+There's also a new soundtrack of the show.
 This is FRESH AIR.

-(SOUNDBITE OF THE BAMBOOS' "THE BAMBOOS THEME") Transcript provided by NPR, Copyright NPR.
+(SOUNDBITE OF OSCAR PETERSON'S "O CHRISTMAS TREE") Transcript provided by NPR, Copyright NPR.